Ofsted

 01623652310

 Sunnydale Nursery registered in 2016.
-The nursery employs 14 members of childcare staff.
-Of these, one holds qualified teacher status, one holds an appropriate early years qualification at level six, eight hold appropriate early years qualifications at level 3, three hold appropriate early years qualifications at level 2 and one is unqualified.
+The nursery employs 16 members of childcare staff.
+Of these, one holds qualified teacher status, one holds an appropriate early years qualification at level five, 10 hold appropriate early years qualifications at level 3, one holds an appropriate early years qualification at level 2 and three are unqualified apprentices.
 The nursery opens from Monday to Friday all year round, except for bank holidays and for one week at Christmas.
 Sessions are from 7am until 6pm.
 The nursery provides funded early education for two-, three- and four-year-old children.

-This inspection was carried out by Ofsted under sections 49 and 50 of the Childcare Act 2006 on the quality and standards of provision that is registered on the Early Years Register.
+We carried out this inspection under sections 49 and 50 of the Childcare Act 2006 on the quality and standards of provision that is registered on the Early Years Register.
 The registered person must ensure that this provision complies with the statutory framework for children’s learning, development and care, known as the early years foundation stage.